blind and visually impaired people in the United States 1.3 million legally blind people in the United States

 The Vision Resource Center began in 1939 as the Cumberland County Association of the Blind, serving the needs of this special population in conjunction with the Cumberland County Department of Social Services.
 We are proud to be one of the first four agencies of the United Way of Cumberland County.

 UP & COMING EVENTS

-SAVE THE DATE!
-The Vision Resource Center 4th Annual Chicken Wing Cook-Off on Saturday, June 13th, 2020 at Dirtbag Ales Brewery & Taproom 5435 Corporation Dr, Hope Mills, NC 28348.
+Due to COVID-19, the Vision Resource Center 4th Annual Chicken Wing Cook-Off at Dirtbag Ales Brewery & Taproomhas been postponed until

 VRC MONTHLY CALENDAR